 From default patterns to regenerative practice

-Many non-Indigenous organizations are trying to meet rising expectations using systems built on control, speed, and fragmentation.
+Non-Indigenous organizations are being asked to meet rising expectations for Indigenous partnership, accountability, and long-term responsibility using systems built on control, speed, and fragmentation.

 These inherited square patterns limit effectiveness and strain collaboration.

-reRoot helps organizations shift their internal practice, culture, and collaboration toward more circular, regenerative ways of working.
+reRoot helps organizations shift their internal practice toward more circular, regenerative ways of working.

 Grounded Organizational Practice